nathanstitt/payment-fields/README.md

  * onCardTypeChange: Called as soon as the card type is known and whenever it changes.
 Passed a single object with a `brand` property.
 The object may have other type specific properties as well.
  * onError: A function called whenever an error occurs, typically during tokenization but some vendors (Square at least) will also call it when the fields fail to initialize.
  * styles: A object that contains 'base', 'focus', 'valid', and 'invalid' properties.
 The `PaymentFields` component will convert the styles to match each vendor's method of specifying them and attempt to find the lowest common denominator.  `color` and `font-size` are universally supported.
  * passThroughStyles: For when the `styles` property doesn't offer enough control.
-Anything speficied here will be passed through to the vendor specific api in place of the `styles`.
+Anything specified here will be passed through to the vendor specific api in place of the `styles`.
  * tagName: which element to use as a wrapper element.
 Defaults to `div`
  * className: a className to set on the wrapper element, it's applied in addition to `payment-fields-wrapper`